-Your investments grow tax-deferred while in the RSP.
+Your investments grow, tax-deferred, while in the RSP.

-Consider allocating future taxable income as evenly as possible between you and your spouse or common- law partner.
-This is commonly known as "income-splitting" and can be achieved through a spousal RSP which allows the higher income earning spouse to contribute to an RSP in their spouse's name.
+Income-splitting can be achieved through a spousal RSP which allows the higher income earning spouse to contribute to an RSP in their spouse's name.
 This helps even out retirement income and lower your income taxes both now and in retirement.

-At TD, you have a range of RSPs to choose from that can be tailored to your retirement and other savings goals.
+At TD, you have a range of RSPs to choose from that can be tailored to your retirement and savings goals.

 Whether your savings goal is a comfortable retirement, home ownership or education, RSPs can be a good option.
 Take a look at the chart that compares RSPs with TFSAs.

 |Primary purpose||Retirement savings, home purchase or education.||Saving for any purpose|

 |Annual contribution limit||18% of previous year's earned income (maximum limits apply), less pension adjustments|

 Money taken out is taxed as income at your marginal rate.